in28minutes/java-tutorial-for-beginners/README.md

 }
 ```

 A ```Programming Beginner``` will be overwhelmed by this.
+I remember how I felt when I saw this almost 20 years back.
+Stunned.

 Why?

-- There are a number of concepts to explain - package, public, class, static, void, String[] and a lot more..
+- There are a number of keywords and concepts - package, public, class, static, void, String[] and a lot more..
 - What if the programmer makes a typo?
 Will he be able to fix it?

-We believe programming has to be learnt one step at a time.
+**We believe that there has to be a better way to learn programming.**

-> Why don't we learn programming step by step?
-Why should it not be a lot of fun?
+- Why don't we learn programming step by step?
+- Why should it not be a lot of fun?

-> Why don't we solve a lot of problems and learn programming as a result?
+- Why don't we solve a lot of problems and learn programming as a result?

 This is the approach we took to writing this guide and develop our introductory programming courses for Java and Python.

-> The first 3 hours of our Java Course is available [here](https://courses.in28minutes.com/p/java-tutorial-for-beginner-in-250-steps).
+> Do you know?
+The first 3 hours of our Java Course is available [here](https://courses.in28minutes.com/p/java-tutorial-for-beginner-in-250-steps).

 ## Table of Contents